Fieldmice - Year 1

 •

-• This term it has been our turn to attend Forest School every Friday.
+• We have enjoyed attending Forest School.
 We have had great fun exploring the forest, engaging in different activities and making our own snack.
 We particularly liked making log dogs, making magical wands, drinking hot chocolate and playing games at the end of each session.

 •